 - stick on ones that could adhere to existing wing mirrors;

 - suction pad devices that stick to your door, window or wing mirror.

 The technologies and techniques used tend to change regularly as manufacturers have new ideas, so it’s perfectly possible that the above list is already out of date and there might be other options available.

 As is the case with almost any vehicle or caravan accessory, some caravan towing mirrors may be specifically designed for certain types of vehicle and are therefore probably unsuitable for others.

 Many are sold on the basis of being universal to all vehicle types though it may be a matter of opinion as to whether that could ever be achieved by a single device!

 The bottom line is that whichever type of mirror you use, it must be fit for purpose and allow you to meet the requirements of the law.
-In order to choose, you may wish to take the advice of other caravanners, online forums and reviews or perhaps suitably qualified organisations such as the AA or Caravan Club.
+In order to choose, you may wish to take the advice of other caravanners, online forums and reviews or perhaps suitably qualified organisations such as the AA.

 Using towing mirrors

 If you are using towing mirrors for the first time, even if you are simply using a new type of mirror you have not used previously, it might make sense to do a little bit of practicing with them before setting off on a major journey.

 After fitting, take your caravan to a quiet spot at the weekend, such as a deserted trading estate, to do just a bit of basic turning and reversing with your mirrors.